Almarch/pygotchi/README.md

 <img src="https://github.com/user-attachments/assets/c8a2d21a-9858-4273-b648-29c2455fc771" width="255px" align="right"/>

 The game is controled with 3 buttons (A, B, C) with respect to the original toy.
-Poking the toy is emulated by a click on the screen image itself.
+Click the screen to "poke" the toy.

 A menu (☰) allows administration over the game.

 ### 2.1.
 Load a ROM